Andrej Zdravič: Biography

 Zdravič has taught at the University of Wisconsin–Milwaukee and San Francisco State University and has been a Visiting Filmmaker at more than 30 others, including Stanford University, Royal College of Art London, Malmö University College, University College Falmouth in Cornwall, UK and the Academy of Fine Arts, Ljubljana.

-Zdravič is the recipient of several awards, among others, the Western States Media Arts Fellowship, the National Science Foundation award (USA), and the Prešeren Fund Award (Slovenia, 1999).
+Zdravič is the recipient of several awards, including the Western States Media Arts Fellowship, the National Science Foundation award (United States), and the Prešeren Fund Award (Slovenia, 1999).

-In recent years Zdravič has been especially involved in an extensive feature film – sound and multi-screen installation project(s) – The Forest.
-The first realisation is The Forest – Time Triptych, 3-channel film, HD 5.1 sound installation.
-Camera, Editing, Sound Recording & Composition, Installation Concept and Development for this installation were all created by Zdravič.

-The Forest − Time Triptych is a permanent exhibit at the Triglav National Park Information Centre − Dom Trenta, Slovenia since 17 September 2011.
+In recent years, Zdravič has been especially involved in a sound and multi-screen installation project known as The Forest.
+The first work in the project is The Forest – Time Triptych, a 3-channel film and sound installation.
+Zdravič was responsibile for filming, editing, sound recording and composition, and the installation concept and development.
+It has been a permanent exhibit at the Triglav National Park Information Centre in Dom Trenta, Slovenia since 17 September 2011.